Syntax Edit 2014 for ActiveX COM

 Bookmarks allow you to place a "bookmark" at any position in your text document.
 You can later cycle through all of your bookmarks to easily return to positions of interest in your document.

 Visual Studio style breakpoints allow you to place a "breakpoint" at any position in your text document.
 This can be used for many different reasons, for example, if you have a code compiler you could use these breakpoints to indicate where code execution will "break" and wait for user interaction.

 Visual Studio .NET Style Intellisense Help

 Using various configuration files such as a C++ configuration file you can add intellisense to the syntax editor.
 Using the configuration file you can specify which "keywords" will use the intellisense feature.
-To active intellisense press Ctrl + Space anytime during editing.
+To activate intellisense press Ctrl + Space anytime during editing.

 Line numbers allow you to easily see how many lines are in a text document as well as serve reference to the position you are at in the document.
 You can use these numbers to communicate points of interest in a document.